EU Withdrawal Bill: A guide to the Brexit repeal legislation

 What else do we know?

-The white paper confirmed the government intends to pass a number of other bills over the next two years to prepare for specific aspects of Brexit, including on customs and immigration.
+The Queen's Speech contained a number of other bills over the next two years to prepare for specific aspects of Brexit, including on customs and immigration.

 The government said the charter was "only one element of the UK's human rights architecture" and it had no plans to pull out of the European Convention on Human Rights, a separate agreement which is not part of the EU.